chinmaymk/aikit/docs/faq.md

 ## How does this differ from the official SDKs?

 AIKit focuses **only** on generation features across providers.
 That narrow focus lets us ship a smaller, unified API surface.
 If you need file uploads, fine-tuning, vector stores, etc., use the vendor SDK.
-Think of AIKit as the Swiss Army knife for AI generation—not every tool in the shed, but the ones you use most often.

 ## What are the best use cases for AIKit?